 This is one of the things he said . .

 Another book which I read on holiday was a little disappointing; Lion by Seroo Brierley.
 The film version was an absolute wonder of documentary style realism and full on emotion.
 In the book though, Seroo talks about the events that took him away from India to Australia and then years later, reunited him with his lost family in a rather detached and matter of fact way.
 He hints at a hidden guiding hand in the universe but then denies that he is religious.
-What was the hidden guiding hand then?
-Fate?
+What was the hidden guiding force then?
 Electricity?

 Strange how something that would make one man turn to religion makes another turn away.
 Sometimes, religion itself can trigger a negative response.
 It has always surprised me that someone in the public eye like Cliff Richard for instance, who is a devout Christian and used to make a full on Christian song his Christmas hit has always had his faith used against him.
 It used to be a regular thing in the 1990’s to slag off Cliff because he was a Christian and yet Madonna, who belongs to a strange sect called Kabbalah, has not had similar treatment.
 She for some reason, was the acceptable face of the religious pop star.